 As Repl.it has become more powerful we've used it to build and host many of our internal tools and parts of the site itself.
 This gives us a great opportunity to eat our own dog food and in the process make Repl.it better.

 Most recently we moved our blog (the one you're reading right now) into a repl!
 Notice the "edit on Repl.it" in the upper right corner?
 That takes you straight to the markdown file for this particular blog post.
 The same repl is also embedded below, you can explore it right here, even fork and play around with it.

 But this isn't the only page build in a repl.
 When creating any new feature we try to first prototype on Repl.it and, if possible, host it there forever.
 Pages like our docs, jobs, and even the repl.run product are all hosted entirely in a repl.
-We've found repls lend themselves especially well to simple self contained services.
-Many of our internal tools work very well with the repl model.
-We're on a quest to eventually self host all of replit as we pull bits and pieces into repls.
+We've found repls lend themselves especially well to light self contained services.
+Many of our internal tools and some parts of the site work very well with the repl model.

 We've found tracking pull requests across many repositories on Github has a lot of overhead.
 It isn't always clear what to review.
 Checking many repositories is time consuming and trying to use Github's notifications is a bit of a mess.
 To solve this we created Boops.
 The concept is very simple: any PR with the label

 boop will be listed on a shared board everyone can see.
 If you want your PR reviewd you add the

 boop label.
 This alone might not be very useful but it becomes much more powerful when anyone can create repls to manipulate labels as they see fit.
 One repl "The Unbooper" goes around removing